URBAG-ICTA/WRFanalysis/README.md

 # WRFanalysis
-This project provides a set of functionalities to evaluate WRF simulation output and compare them with physical observations.
+This project provides a set of functionalities to evaluate WRF-CHEM simulation output and compare them with physical observations.

 1. Datamanagement

-The DataManager Component allows to transform the data acquired from Xarxa de Vigilància i Previsió de la Contaminació (XVPCA) and then add to it a column with the corresponding predictions for each variable made by a WRF-CHEM model.
+The DataManager Component allows to transform the data acquired from Xarxa de Vigilància i Previsió de la Contaminació (XVPCA) and then add to it a column with the corresponding predictions for each variable simulated by a WRF-CHEM model.
 Once the Data is in the correct format:

 2. URBAGgraphs

 The URBAGgraphs component allows to create several plots to quickly analyze and compare simulations vs real data.